tj/n/README.md

     n prune

-Remove the installed node and npm (does not affect the cached version).
+Remove the installed Node.js (does not affect the cached version).
 This can be useful to revert to the system version of node (if in a different location), or if you no longer wish to use node and npm, or are switching to a different way of managing them.

     n uninstall

-## Using Downloaded Node Versions Without Reinstalling
+## Using Downloaded Node.js Versions Without Reinstalling

-There are three commands for working directly with your downloaded versions of `node`, without reinstalling.
+There are three commands for working directly with your downloaded versions of Node.js, without reinstalling.

-You can show the path to the downloaded version:
+You can show the path to the downloaded `node` version:

     $ n which 6.14.3
     /usr/local/n/versions/6.14.3/bin/node